 Your personal data will not be sold to any third parties.
-We will only share your information with third parties, such as Mail Chimp, to fulfil our role and to administer our services.
+We will only share your information with our carefully selected third parties, such as Mail Chimp, to fulfil our role and to administer our services.
 All information sharing is only done on the basis of it being necessary and to fulfil a legitimate business purpose.
 If consent is required to pass your personal data to third parties, you may be contacted in order to give your positive consent for this purpose.

 How long we retain your information for?

 We will retain your personal data for no longer than is necessary and in any event no longer than one year from the date of last use.
 Your personal data will then be deleted.
 We take into consideration any regulations that we must fulfil or for legitimate business purposes and in limited circumstances we may need to retain your information after your relationship with us has ended.